barryvdh/laravel-translation-manager/readme.md

 ## Usage

+### Web interface

+When you have imported your translation (via buttons or command), you can view them in the webinterface (on the url you defined the with the controller).
+You can click on a translation and an edit field will popup.
+Just click save and it is saved :)
+When a translation is not yet created in a different locale, you can also just edit it to create it.

+Using the buttons on the webinterface, you can import/export the translations.
+For publishing translations, make sure your application can write to the language directory.

+You can also use the commands below.

 ### Import command

 The import command will search through app/lang and load all strings in the database, so you can easily manage them.